Creating Round and Curved Straw Bale Walls

 Round Walls & Load-Bearing Wall Systems

-Round walls are a great application for load-bearing construction.
-Although load-bearing straw bale construction (the bales themselves act as the structural support) is outside of the scope of this course, it is important to note that curved walls are significantly easier with load-bearing detailing.
+Round walls can be an excellent application for load-bearing construction.
+Although load-bearing straw bale construction (the bales themselves act as the structural support) is outside this course's scope, it is important to note that curved walls in load-bearing construction have their nuances.

 Tomorrow we will cover construction options for when a straw bale wall section cannot be built in a running bond pattern.